Krystal’s Story

 My journey to motherhood seemingly began pretty quickly, but the innocence of being a first time mom was taken from me.
 In January 2021, I was shocked to find out that I was expecting my first baby.
 I was thrilled but also terrified of the unknown.
 As the months went on, it continued to feel surreal.

 We found out pretty early that we were having a boy.
-My husband and I were elated, and the name was a no brainer as we had the perfect name chosen for a boy: Caelan.
+My husband and I were elated, and the name was a no-brainer as we had the perfect one chosen for a boy: Caelan.
 The months continued and by the time I knew it, summer was just around the corner (I’m a teacher), and I was excited to have a few months to relax and nest before returning to work for a month until Caelan would arrive.

-Those plans were ruined when I woke up on my last day of the school year in a panic.
+Those plans came crashing down when I woke up on my last day of the school year in a panic.
 I just knew he was gone.
-I didn’t have any bleeding or cramping, but my mama heart knew my baby was gone.
-Knowing that I had an OB appointment that day, I figured I would wait it out rather than going into emerge.
+I didn’t have any bleeding or cramping, but my mama-heart knew my baby was gone.
+I had an OB appointment that day, so I waited as the hours moved painfully slow.
 My routine in-and-out 15 minute appointment was painstakingly long, waiting 45 minutes to see my doctor (she was taking an emergency call).
 Having to wait longer than normal to hear the inevitable felt even more cruel.

-My doctor couldn’t find the heartbeat and after 5 minutes of trying, she sent me to an ultrasound place in the same building downstairs.
+My doctor couldn’t find the heartbeat and after 5 minutes of trying, she sent me to get an ultrasound in the same building downstairs.
 They took me in right away, and the silence of the room felt so lonely.
-I worked up the courage to ask “do you see my baby?
+In a panic, I continued to ask: “do you see my baby?
 Is he alive?”
 The tech was so compassionate and so kind, and she whispered so caringly “I’m so sorry, but he’s not.”
 She offered me a hug and tissues, and left briefly to call my doctor back.
 I went back upstairs to my dr’s office where she consoled me and asked to give me information about next steps, but all I wanted to do was run home to my husband and melt in his arms.
 She agreed to call me the following morning to further discuss my delivery of Caelan.

 The drive home felt so blurry, literally sobbing on the way home knowing that my husband was waiting and probably equally as concerned as I was since I had not given him the news yet, it didn’t feel right to tell him over the phone.
 The moments upon arriving home, as well as the weeks and months that followed felt so heavy and hopeless as we tried to find the will to survive and carry on.
 Caelan arrived stillborn on July 1, 2021.
 I will never forget that day.
 Although grieving our first baby was extremely unfair and difficult, my husband and I stuck together and truly exemplified a solid foundation of love.